rustiever/conduit-connector-marketo/README.md

 ## Source
 Marketo source connector connects to Marketo instance through the REST API with provided configuration, using `clientID` and `clientSecret`.
 Once connector is started `Configure` method is called to parse configurations and validate them.
 After that `Open` method is called to establish connection to Marketo instance with provided position.
 Once connection is established `Read` method is called which calls current iterator's `Next` method to fetch next record. `Teardown` is called when connector is stopped.
-A source connector pulls data from given Marketo Instance and pushes it to downstream resources via Conduit.

 ### Snapshot Iterator
 Snapshot iterator is used first to extract bulk data from Marketo instance.
 [Bulk Lead Extract API](https://developers.marketo.com/rest-api/bulk-extract/bulk-lead-extract/) is used with `createdAt` filter which permits datetime ranges up to 31 days, so we will need to run multiple jobs and combine the results.
 In order to get started we need to find the oldest lead created in the instance.
 To know the date [querry all folders](https://developers.marketo.com/rest-api/assets/folders/#browse) with maxdepth of 1 which will give us a list of all the top-level folders in the instance.
 Then collecting `createdAt` dates, parse them, and find the oldest date.
 This method works because some default, top-level folders are created with the instance and no leads could be created before then. `fields` from config also requested along with `createdAt` filter.
 To find the available fields for your target instance using the [Describe Lead 2 endpoint](https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Leads/describeUsingGET_6) which return an exhaustive list including both standard and custom fields.